IsakTL/my-portfolio/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/4e237203-c199-46d9-b3d6-026601aefb1d/deploy-status)][1]

-This is a showcase of projects I've created.
+This is a showcase of customer feedback.
 It uses a vite frontend, deployed via Netlify as a static site.

 ## Instructions
 No installation necessary.
 Site deployed at [https://isakt.netlify.app][1].